After leaving Petaro, Altaf Shaikh joined the

-Altaf Shaikh is a famous man.
+Altaf Bhai is a famous man.
 He is a man of

 letters and a great traveler.
-He is famous in
+He is a famous

-about his travels.
-Most of his books are in the
+Most of his books are in the Sindhi language but

-Sindhi language but some are in Urdu and English
+some are in Urdu and English as well.

-During his sailings to different ports of the
+During his sailings to different ports and remote

 world he would observe the culture, traditions,